Kingabwa Rice Intensification Project phase II (PIRK II) - 2015-2018

 Partners: Winrock (lead), BATIDE, National Rice Programme, National Nutrition Programme, Kingabwa Farmers Association and Cooperative

-Thus far, the PIRK II project has seen significant improvements to the deteriorated irrigation infrastructure, and an adoption of improved production techniques.
-The project has levelled 72 ha of land, installed a water pump for controlled irrigation and established 24 wells for vegetable irrigation.
-Over 1,200 farmers have received training in intensive rice production techniques including the SRI and received technology packets.
+The PIRK II project has made significant improvements to the deteriorated irrigation infrastructure as well as an adoption of improved rice production techniques.
+The project has leveled 72 ha of land, installed a water pump for controlled irrigation and established 24 open wells for the irrigation of vegetables.
+Over 1,200 farmers have received training in intensive rice production techniques including SRI.